Welsh nationalism: Cymru Fydd

-David Lloyd George was one of the main leaders of Cymru Fydd, an organisation created with the aim of establishing a Welsh Government and a "stronger Welsh identity".
-As such Lloyd George was seen as a radical figure in British politics and was associated with the reawakening of Welsh nationalism and identity.
+Cymru Fydd (The Wales to Come) was an organisation created in 1886 under Gladstone's administration with the aim of establishing Welsh home rule and a "stronger Welsh identity".
+David Lloyd George was one of its main, and as such Lloyd George was seen as a radical figure in British politics and was associated with the reawakening of Welsh nationalism and identity.
 In 1880 he said:"Is it not high time that Wales should the powers to manage its own affairs".
 Historian Emyr Price has referred to him as "the first architect of Welsh devolution and its most famous advocate’" as well as "the pioneering advocate of a powerful parliament for the Welsh people".
 Lloyd George was also particularly active in attempting to set up a separate Welsh National Party based on Parnell's Irish Parliamentary Party, and also worked to unite the North and South Wales Liberal Federations with Cymru Fydd to form a Welsh National Liberal Federation.
 The Cymru Fydd movement collapsed in 1896 amid personal rivalries and rifts between Liberal representatives such as David Alfred Thomas.

+David Lloyd George

+David Lloyd George was a major figure in Welsh politics, and became the Prime Minister of the UK in 1916.
+Before his premiership he was influential in other Liberal governments, and was Chancellor under H. H. Asquith.
+His position meant many Welsh Liberal desires were achieved, particularly the disestablishment of the Church of England in Wales in 1914.
+Despite his earlier involvement with Cymru Fydd he did not push for Welsh home rule during his premiership, however he did have sympathy for Irish nationalists demanding Irish home rule.
+In negotiations with Irish leaders he often compared Ireland with Wales and "viewed it through the lens of a Welsh nationalist", showing how a Welsh nation and language could survive without independence, and compared his ability to speak Welsh with their lack of Irish Gaelic.
+He was a fervent supporter of the British Empire, but did support the idea of Imperial Federation, giving more rights and self-rule to the dominions and other colonies.